Moataz35/Image-editor/README.md

-# A simple image editor
+# M4Me-photos

-An application to edit images
+An simple application to edit images
 We will use stb_image library to make this app.
 In this application the user will be able to do the following on images: